 Cultural heritage landscapes recognize clusters of related heritage structures, lands, vegetation, archaeological resources and other heritage resources.
 The Provincial Policy Statement requires the conservation of significant cultural heritage landscapes.
 Given the wide range of cultural heritage landscapes and the Provincial mandate for their conservation, Vaughan will seek to identify and protect cultural heritage landscapes through a variety of means.
-These landscapes may be designated under the Ontario Heritage register as an area of cultural heritage conservation District, or listed in the Heritage register as an area of cultural heritage character.
-The size and scale of some cultural heritage landscapes sometimes allow them to provide links between cultural heritage and natural heritage resources.
+These landscapes may be designated under the Ontario Heritage Act, including designation as a Heritage Conservation District, or listed in the Heritage register as an area of cultural heritage character.
+The size and scale of some cultural heritage landscapes sometimes allow them to provide links between cultural heritage resources.
 Vaughan will actively seek opportunities to pursue the joint protection of cultural and natural heritage resources as a more complete means of conserving Vaughan's heritage resources.